byssZi/lidar_camera_calibration/manual_calib/README.md

 ## Introduction

-This is a project for LiDAR to camera calibration， including automatic calibration and manual calibration.
+This is a project for LiDAR to camera calibration，including automatic calibration and manual calibration.

 ## Prerequisites